 Rescuing Palpatine

 You have to hand it to Palpatine.
-Organizing his own capture and rescue to reinforce his cover as a phantom menace to the galaxy was a stroke of pure evil genius.
-Poor Dooku probably thought so too until he had two lightsabers criss-crossing his neckline.
-I’m not sure that even Palpatine foresaw what a troublesome rescue it would be, however.
-What we saw in the finished film was a trimmed down version.
-Let’s take a look at some of the deleted/altered bits from the opening space battle to the big crash landing.
+Organizing his own capture and rescue was a stroke of evil genius.
+Poor Dooku probably thought so too until he had two lightsabers crisscrossing his neckline.
+What we saw in the finished film was a trimmed down version of his rescue.

 Jedi Detective Work – Geonosis

-All of Obi-Wan’s detective work points him to one last planet: the rocky, bug-infested Geonosis.
-After this day is done, Obi-Wan will have wished he stayed home.
+All of Obi-Wan’s detective work pointed him to the rocky, bug-infested Geonosis.
 He was having a bad enough day as it was, but add in all these deleted and altered shots and his day just gets worse and worse.

 Representative Binks